doo/process/README.md

 invoked.
 Through the second parameter of the `execute-sequential` function you define the 'existing' outputs of the process execution, here we just say that the outputs of `alpha` and `beta` are already calculated.
-The remaining arguments of the function defines which outputs you like to calculate here we just want to know what the result is.
+The remaining arguments of the function define which outputs you like to calculate.
+Here we just want to know what the result is.
 However you could also only execute the process partially:

     > (execute-sequential process-definition {:alpha 1 :beta 2} :delta)
     {:delta 4, :gamma 3, :alpha 1, :beta 2}

-As you can see above only the outputs are caculated to perform the computation of the delta component.
+As you can see above only the outputs are calculated to perform the computation of the delta component.
 Furthermore you also can predefine the output of components: